-Insect infestation is rare on healthy chamomile, but there are a few pests that will take advantage of a compromised plant.
+Insect infestation is rare, but there are a few pests that will take advantage of a compromised plant.

-Aphids are tiny little bugs that congregate in groups on the undersides and stems of a wide variety of plants.
+Aphids are tiny little bugs that congregate in groups on the undersides and stems of vegetation.

 They may be green, peach-colored, black or red.
-Prevent aphids from infesting your plants by following the care instructions we have shared so far.
+Prevent aphids from infesting by following the care instructions we have shared so far.

-If you see these tiny pests and the sweet, sticky residue (aka: honeydew) they leave behind, try giving your plants a good blast with the hose early in the morning.
+If you see these tiny pests and the sweet, sticky residue (aka: honeydew) they leave behind, try a good blast of water with the hose early in the morning.

 This knocks the pests off and washes away the honeydew, which attracts ants.
 If the problem continues, try an insecticidal soap or neem oil solutions to discourage them further